braintree/popup-bridge-ios/README.md

 Using PayPal in a WebView
 -------------------------

-WebView-based checkout flows can accept PayPal with PopupBridge the Braintree JS SDK.
-For the authentication flow, PayPal requires a popup window—which can be simulated with PopupBridge.
+WebView-based checkout flows can accept PayPal with PopupBridge and the Braintree JS SDK.

 ### Setup
 1. Create a web-based checkout that accepts PayPal using Braintree JS v3.9.0 or higher
-2. Show a loading indicator
+1. Show a loading indicator when the PayPal button is clicked
-    - PopupBridge lacks the PayPal loading page that customers see when using PayPal through a real popup window.
-We recommend adding a loading indicator on your web page when the PayPal button is clicked.
-In the PayPal tokenize completion callback, hide the loading indicator.
+    - PopupBridge lacks the PayPal loading page that customers see when using PayPal through a mini-browser or popup window
+    - Add a loading indicator on your web page when the PayPal button is clicked
+    - In the PayPal tokenize completion callback, hide the loading indicator
-3. Create a native mobile app that opens the checkout in a `WKWebView`
+1. Create a native mobile app that opens the checkout in a `WKWebView`
-4. Integrate the PopupBridge library
+1. Integrate the PopupBridge library
-5. Collect device data
+1. Collect device data
     - To help detect fraudulent activity, collect device data before performing PayPal transactions.
 This is similar to collecting device data with our [native iOS SDK](https://developers.braintreepayments.com/guides/paypal/vault/ios/v4) with a few differences:
-        1. Rather than the entire data collector, you can add just PayPalDataCollector to your app: `pod 'Braintree/PayPalDataCollector'`
+        1. Rather than importing the entire data collector, you can add just PayPalDataCollector to your app: `pod 'Braintree/PayPalDataCollector'`
-        2. Implement methods in your native app depending on whether you are doing one-time payments or vaulted payments.
+        1. Implement methods in your native app depending on whether you are doing one-time payments or vaulted payments.
 See the [iOS code snippets for PayPal + PopupBridge](popupbridge-paypaldatacollector-ios.md)
-6. Profit!
+1. Profit!

 ## Author